cryptoseabook/aem-cbus-codingtest/README.md

 - make nessary changes in your pom files, this might be tricky
 - `mvn clean install -P autoInstallBundle` to create and deploy the bundle
 - Go to http://localhost:4502/system/console/bundles to check your bundle is there and work properly
+- most of the time if you want to add third party jars, osgi bundle become difficult due to some jar version conflicts.

+# Again, why hire me?
+- I want to stress that my absolute strength is I have loads expierences in various area
+- I can stich different pieces of technologies together provide a sounding solution
+- I can fairly quickly pick up any new techs

+Thanks for your time.

 ## Contact